webplatform/docs/tutorials/mobile_viewport/index.md

 As an alternative to disabling scaling, you can apply decimal
 '''minimum-scale''' and '''maximum-scale''' values to control the potential ''range'' of magnification.

-___ See [[Tipping the Handset]] for details on how these viewport options and related CSS affects the appearance of landscape-oriented content.
+See below for details on how these viewport options and related CSS affects the appearance of landscape-oriented content.

-'Note:' The '''user-scalable''' property only affects access to the overall page.
+'''Note:''' The '''user-scalable''' property only affects access to the overall page.
 Touch-enabled web content within that page such as map interfaces may still respond independently to pinch-zoom and drag-scroll gestures.